 Sarah Bridgman is a regular on the South Wales comedy circuit and has been performing since 2009.
 She's a repeat semi-finalist at the Welsh Unsigned Comedy Award and performs at top clubs and festivals including The Glee Club and Green Man Festival.
 She hosts her own open-mic comedy night in Swansea and recently made her Edinburgh Fringe debut with her first solo show.

-Steffan Alun is a TV presenter, radio host and actor.
-He appears regularly on BBC Cymru and at comedy clubs around the UK.
+Steffan Alun is a TV presenter, radio host and actor and appears regularly on BBC Cymru and in comedy clubs around the UK.
 He has supported Elis James on tour and is a familiar face at festivals including the Edinburgh Fringe and Machynlleth Comedy Festival.